In 2009, Tim Berners-Lee, the inventor of the World Wide Web recorded the following TED Presentation about Linked Open Data.

 This licensing approach was developed for free software, and the document version is intended for documents that might go with such free software.
-What they tell us is of a use that can be much broader:
+What they tell us is of use that can be much broader:

 But this License is not limited to software manuals; it can be used for any textual work, regardless of subject matter or whether it is published as a printed book.
 We recommend this License principally for works whose purpose is instruction or reference